We continue our exploration of the world's forbidden places with Fathom founder Pavia Rosati's remembrance of Syria.

 Sarin gas, mass slaughter.
 The headlines are stupefying; the injustice, unfathomable.
 I won't pretend to have the political understanding of what's really going on — and I'm disheartened that the world's best political minds don't seem to know what to do.
 Civil war rages on.
 The crisis only escalates.

 Still, as hard as it is to imagine, eventually the war will end and the country will rebuild and, yes, recover.
 If nothing else, the passage of time will guarantee it.
 But the Syria I experienced is gone forever.

 I don't speak Arabic, but I communicated with locals through the lingua franca of smiles and gestures.
 A taxi driver said, "Barak!" with a huge smile on his face.
 A waiter delivering a Coke said, "Hillary Clinton!" and gave me a big thumbs-up.
 Teenage guys in a spice shop used sign language to ask me to take their pictures.
-Julie and I followed a delivery boy in the souk back to the takeout spot where he worked.
+Julie and I followed a delivery boy through the souk back to the takeout spot where he worked.
 We joined the local merchants having lunch ordered bowls of the tastiest chick pea-yogurt soup I've ever eaten (and still dream about).

 Yes, we were followed.
 We saw the same guy every day in Aleppo, not that anything about him felt very threatening.
 If he found my hunt for the perfect garnet necklace and Julie's for a souzani bedspread that fascinating, good for him.
 We had nothing to hide.